Students must meet all degree requirements as specified in their catalog year.

 Student Academic Petitions.
 The Student Academic Petitions Committee has the authority to permit exceptions to university baccalaureate degree requirements when fulfilling the degree requirement would prove to be an undue hardship for the student and/or such an exception can be demonstrated to be educationally justifiable.
 The committee will take action only upon the submission of a formal petition by the student that sets forth the facts and circumstances that may warrant special consideration.

-Petitions and procedural information are available in the Office of Advising Services.
+Petitions and procedural information are available in the University Advising Center.
 The Petitions Committee does not make decisions pertaining to substitutions for undergraduate and graduate major requirements.
 Such requests are initiated through the student's department.
-Requests to waive established university policy governing graduate study may be addressed to the dean, Division of Graduate Studies.
+Requests to waive established university policy governing graduate study may be addressed to the dean, Division of Research and Graduate Studies.
 If a request cannot be accommodated, it is forwarded to the Graduate Committee.

-Contact Advising Services for further assistance with student academic petitions.
+Contact University Advising Center for further assistance with student academic petitions.

 Grade Protests.
 The Student Academic Petitions Committee also has the responsibility of handling grade protests for all students, undergraduate and postbaccalaureate.
 Students who believe they have been graded unfairly or incorrectly by an instructor must consult first with the faculty member concerned within the first 15 working days of the following semester and make every effort to resolve the issue.
 The instructor has five working days to respond.
 For cases in which an incorrect grade was assigned due to a recording error, the instructor will submit a Grade Correction Request form to the Admissions and Records Office